-The Blazers earned four final four appearances, a state runner-up placement and a state title in his four seasons, and Van Der Merwe picked up Coach of the Year honors after leading his squad to a 16-2-1 season in 2010.
+The Blazers earned four final four appearances, a state runner-up finish and a state title in his four seasons.
+He also earned Coach of the Year honors after leading his squad to a 16-2-1 season in 2010.

 Prior to taking the head coach position at Hathaway Brown, Van Der Merwe compiled a wealth of athletic coaching and administrative experience.
 He was assistant field hockey coach from 2007-2008 at Oberlin College in Oberlin, Ohio.